Skip to main content

 Typical usage:

-forgedns check -c config.yaml
+oxidns check -c config.yaml

-forgedns check -c /etc/forgedns/config.yaml
+oxidns check -c /etc/oxidns/config.yaml

-forgedns check -c config.yaml -d /etc/forgedns
+oxidns check -c /etc/oxidns/config.yaml -d /var/lib/oxidns

-forgedns check -c config.yaml --graph
+oxidns check -c config.yaml --graph

 Arguments: